Botanical Name: Verbascum phoeniceum

 Bloom Period: Late spring to summer

-Attributes: Attracts Pollinators, Cut Flower, Deer Resistant, Drought Tolerant
+Attributes: Attracts Pollinators, Cut Flower, Deer Resistant, Fairly Drought Tolerant

 When to Sow Outside: RECOMMENDED.
 2 to 4 weeks before your average last frost date and up to 2 months before your average first fall frost date.
 If sown as early as January in mild climates, plants may bloom first year.
 Ideal soil temperature for germination is 60°–70°F.